magneticio/vamp/docs/content/cli/usage.md

 ## <a name="help"></a>Help

-Explains how to use Vamp cli
+Displays the Vamp help message

 ### Example
 ```bash